AICyberTeam/DFC2023-baseline/track1/README.md

 The submission should be a json format file which consisting of a list with all detected objects.
 Each element in the list is a python dictionary object containing four keys: "image_id", "bbox", "category_id" and "segmentation".
 The formatl of values in the dictionary is consistant with COCO format.
-We provide the one-to-one relationship between the test image name and image_id in json format.
+We provide the one-to-one relationship between the test image name and image_id in json format, so you can use is to inference the results.
-We provide demos of json files.
 If you want to quickly generate commit results in this format, you can run the following command from mmdetection.
 ```
-# out: results.bbox.json and results.segm.json (required)
+# out: results.bbox.json and results.segm.json (only segm is required)
 python tools/test.py $CONFIG $checkpoint --format-only --eval-options "jsonfile_prefix=./results"
 python tools/test.py \
        configs/mask_rcnn/mask_rcnn_r50_fpn_1x_coco.py \